European-XFEL/Karabo/doc/concepts/projects_configuration.rst

 .. todo::

 	For this chapter I've assumed that we at some point also use the project view and configuration to configure and execute device deployment.
-This is optional funcitonality for day-1 but in my point of view is a natural consequence of having devices bound to device servers and having a host property on the server.
-We should keep this in mind, in terms what information is stored with device servers, e.g. karabo version number etc, to then implement a deployment device at a later time.
+This is optional functionality for day-1 but in my point of view is a natural consequence of having devices bound to device servers and having a host property on the server.
+We should keep this in mind, in terms what information is stored with device servers, e.g. Karabo version number etc, to then implement a deployment device at a later time.

 Device Configuration